The Quest Exhibition

 About the Artists

-Asena Hayal is a conceptual artist and curator who holds a BA from Yıldız Technical University Art and Design department.
+Asena Hayal is a conceptual artist,curator,producer and art director who holds a B.A. degree from Yıldız Technical University.

 Balca Arda received her PhD (April 2016) in the Department of Political Science at York University in Toronto, Canada.
 Her dissertation “The Sublime in Contemporary Art and Politics: The post-9/11 Art of the Middle Eastern Diaspora in North America” builds on art theory and ethnographic study in dialogue with diaspora and postcolonial literatures and critical approaches to identity politics and representation.
 During her undergraduate studies at Bogazici University in Turkey, she co-founded “Davetsiz Misafir” (The Uninvited Guest), an intellectual journal of science-fiction, cinema and critique.
 She pursued her graduate studies at the University of the Arts London in the field Digital Arts.
 From 2008-2010, Balca was a member of the artist residency of Borusan Art Center.
 She pursued another MA in the political science department at Bogazici University, and her thesis was on the Transformation of the Oppositional Art in Turkey.
 Currently, she is an Assistant Professor in Visual Communication Design at Kadir Has University.